Test prep · TOEFL

 Reading and Listening pacing

 Both sections are timed tightly.
-Tutors drill pacing strategies: how long to spend per question, when to skip difficult items, how to manage the cognitive load across two hours of test material.
+Tutors drill pacing strategies: how long to spend per question, when to skip difficult items, and how to manage the cognitive load across two hours of test material.

 Choosing a TOEFL tutor